webplatform/docs/css/properties/perspective-origin/index.md

 (<code>em</code>,
 <code>ex</code>,
 or <code>px</code>), that indicates the origin of transformation.
-For more information about the supported length units, see CSS Values and Units.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=An integer, followed by a %.
 The value is a percentage of the total box length (for the first value) or the total box height (for the second value, if specified).